 But this resource boom won’t last forever.
-As PFIR’s new Environmental Impact Statement explains, population growth in the United States will eat up that oil glut — and then some.
-Such population-fueled increases in demand for oil and other resources won’t just send the price of those goods skyward — they could undermine national security and global ecosystems, too.
+As PFIR’s Environmental Impact Statement explains, population growth in the United States will eat up that oil glut – and then some.
+Such population-fueled increases in demand for oil and other resources won’t just send the price of that commodity skyward – they could undermine national security and global ecosystems, too.

 The United States must work to ward off such catastrophes by limiting the growth of its population.
 The most straightforward way to do so?
 By reducing immigration.

-If the United States were to hold immigration levels steady at 1.25 million immigrants each year, the ensuing growth in the population would increase the country’s energy consumption up to 70 percent by 2100.
-Even if the United States were to implement policies that reduce energy usage, total consumption would still rise by 19 percent.
+If the U.S. were to hold immigration levels steady at 1.25 million immigrants each year, the ensuing growth in the population would increase the country’s energy consumption up to 70 percent by 2100.
+Even if the U.S. were to implement policies that reduce energy usage, total consumption would still rise by 19 percent.

 America won’t be able to meet this demand on its own.
 Our nation would again become dependent on other countries’ resources.
 But many of these foreign nations are politically turbulent – and could use oil or other resources as geopolitical weapons.

 That’s happened before.
 Russia cut off natural gas supplies to the Ukraine in 2006 and to Belarus in 2009.
 When Moldovans considered signing a free-trade agreement with the European Union, Russia threatened to cut off their supply as well.

 Russia produces more than 12 percent of the world’s oil supply.
 So it has significant leverage to use its resource riches as a weapon.